SUSE/machinery/man/machinery-inspect.1.md

   * `-u USER`, `--remote-user=USER` (optional):
     Uses the following remote user to inspect system.
+    This user needs to be allowed to run certain commands using sudo.
+    See /usr/share/doc/packages/machinery/sudoers.machinery for more information.
+    To change the default use `machinery config remote-user USER`

   * `-x`, `--extract-files` (optional):
     Extract changed configuration and unmanaged files from the inspected system.